rumeshwishwa/simple-transit-pay/readme.md

-### Simple Transit Pay
+# Simple Transit Pay

-This application is mainly build for demo the transit payment cost of a
+Simple transit pay is a application that calculate the user transit jouney cost based on the get in and get off locations of the user.
+User transit details can be provided as a simple csv file and calculated output details will be write again to a csv file.

-pre-requisites
+To run the application you will need,
 1. java 8+
 2. maven
 3. git